ozexpert/cordova_troubleshooting/README.md

        return suppressErrorAlert;
     };

-* It is better to commit everything!
+* It is better to commit everything (+ build locations)!
 This is because cordova app depends on plugins, and it can break if updated codes from plugins are bad (assuming the latest codes are UNSTABLE).